joeld1/project-manager/README.md

 from project_manager import PoetryProjectManager as PPM

 # Don't add illegal characters or spaces
+# the poetry project will be the same python version as the conda env specified
 conda_env_name = "hello_world"

 # you can specify a directory or leave it as None for current directory